Understanding Under Stimulated & Over Stimulated Child Behaviors

 You don’t need it blasting but if you have it playing in the background it will help fill the void of the child who needs it.

-By trying some of the strategies mentioned in this article you will start to understand the children who need assistance in these areas and really change the dynamics of your classroom in a positive way for the specified child, the other children in the classroom, their parents, and yourself.
+By trying some of the strategies mentioned in this article you will start to understand the preschool children who need assistance in these under stimulated and over stimulated areas and really change the dynamics of your classroom in a positive way for the specified child, the other children in the classroom, their parents, and yourself.

 Stay tuned for the next article where we will talk about a child who needs help connecting to others.